apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### December 1st, 2020: Apache Jackrabbit 2.18.x deprecated
+The Apache Jackrabbit Team has decided to drop support and deprecate the 2.18 branch of Apache Jackrabbit.
+Branch, tags and releases will still be available for future references, but will not show up on the download page anymore.
+Users are encouraged to upgrade to the latest stable versions (2.20 for Java 8 - note that 2.20 doesn't have jackrabbit-api anymore, it has been replaced by oak-jackrabbit-api; the current version applicable to Jackrabbit 2.20.2 is 1.34.0).

 #### November 17th, 2020: Apache Jackrabbit Oak 1.36 released
 Apache Jackrabbit Oak 1.36 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.